Wrestling Hillary Clinton: Part III

 We stopped at a stop sign and Coach looked at me and smiled and said, “And here we are.”

 He turned left and pulled into Belaire’s parking lot and didn’t say anything more about college or how he got to Belaire.
 He went home to Mrs. K, punctual as always.
-I jogged over to the Abrams’s house three miles away.
+I jogged over to the Abrams’s house three miles away, clamping the handgrips in one hand until it fatigued and then switching hands along the way.

-While Lea was at Southeastern, her dad helped me find, buy, and repair a 500cc Honda Ascot motorcycle, one with a shaft drive that wouldn’t need maintenance and got around 55 miles to the gallon so I could drive the 20 or so miles to the downtown training camp for about 25 cents each way.
+Her dad understood that I was focused on wrestling and nothing else.
+While Lea was at Southeastern, he helped me find, buy, and repair a 500cc Honda Ascot motorcycle, one with a shaft drive that wouldn’t need maintenance and got around 55 miles to the gallon so I could drive the 20 or so miles to the downtown training camp for about 25 cents each way.

-Nothing lasts forever, and I left the Abrams house after their dad developed an aggressive cancer.
+Life was good, but nothing lasts forever.
+My motorcycle and I left the Abrams house after their dad developed an aggressive cancer.
 Just like with Uncle Bob, his deterioration was swift and ugly; the Abrams wanted private time with just family.
-I heard the hint, and instantly I viewed the Belaire Bengals as my family.
+I heard the hint, and instantly I viewed the Belaire Bengals as my next family, with me in a role that would help grow the family for everyone.
 I still visited the Abrams and helped move their dad around, just like I had moved Uncle Bob around to clean his backside and to prevent bed sores, but I saw myself as a visitor and friend of the family, the same way I was a guest at Jesuit High School and not on their team.
+I focused on my goal and the team.

 Go to the Table of Contents